gvwilson/sensibleadventures/cloudherd/reboot.md

     *   Thokmay responds kindly with some details of his own
         *   says that Noxy's little knitted dolls remind him of his sister's
         *   "She's... special.
 Hers help her calm down."
-        *   goes on to explain how he got his scars from Kulbinder when he tried to run away
+        *   explains that he got his scars from Kulbinder when he tried to run away
         *   Noxy: "What will your father say?"
         *   Thokmay (showing some bitterness): "He'll say it was my fault for getting caught."
     *   They sit in silence for a moment, each feeling an "I can't believe I just did that" rush